martingerlach/hSBM_Topicmodel/README.md

 We use the [graph-tool](https://graph-tool.skewed.de/) package for finding topical structure in the word-document networks.
 - a common usecase is to install graph-tool via [Anaconda] (https://www.anaconda.com) using the command:

 `conda install -c conda-forge graph-tool`

-- see the [installation-instructions](https://git.skewed.de/count0/graph-tool/wikis/installation-instructions), where you will find packages for linux, etc.
+- also see the [installation-instructions for graph-tool](https://git.skewed.de/count0/graph-tool/wikis/installation-instructions), where you will find packages for linux, etc.
 - an alternative for linux is to install via a conda-environment, see [here](https://gitlab.com/ostrokach-forge/graph-tool)

 #### Get Jupyter notebook